 The list of checks, which accompanies this document is considered part of this Specification and changes to it are considered changes to this Specification.

 S-158:102 is not accompanied by separate artefacts such as an XML Schema, Feature or Portrayal Catalogue and therefore this clause does not address the question of changes to such derived artefacts.

+[Designation of an S-158:1xx publication as new edition, revision, or clarification are under review by the S-100 Validation Checks subgroup as of November 2018.
+Project Teams should await the conclusion of this work before amending the following sub-clauses.]

 New Edition